projet-m2-siris-unistra/chatalk/blog/content/blog/security/index.md

 ## Data Redundancy

-- We duplicate datas for the message and user's BDD parts.
+- We duplicate datas for the message and user's DB parts.

-## Data confindentiiality
+## Data confindentiality

 - Privilegiated HTTPS
 - Messages on the server can not be decrypted by someone who does not have the keys, which means only the users can do it.
-- BDD:
+- DB:
-    * Perimssions and access management
+    * Permissions and access management
     * Encrypted data (messages)
-    * Data base able to be separated (physically) from the messaging server => depending on the architecture
+    * The DB will be able to be separated physically from the server.
+This will depend on the architecture.
     * Externalized logs to control access
-- Encrypted exchange historic
+- Encrypted exchange history

 ## Add-ons

 - Official add-ons are guaranteed securised.
 - Unofficial add-ons without any guaranty or responsability from our end.
+However, we propose to evaluate custom-made add-ons to be validated and become official add-ons.